 Recognition of income and expenses

 Under certain wholesale business models, METRO customers are granted the right to exchange or return goods under certain conditions or in accordance with contractual agreements or on a legal basis.
-Refund liabilities that are based on empirical values regarding return quotas and periods are recorded for expected returns in this context.
-Assets for the right to revocer products from a customer on settling these refund liabilities are measured at the former carrying amount of the respective inventories (less settlement costs and any indicated impairment).
+Refund liabilities that are based on empirical data regarding return quotas and periods are recorded for expected returns in this context.
+Assets for the right to recover products from a customer upon settling these refund liabilities are measured at the initial carrying amount of the respective inventories (less settlement costs and any indicated impairment) and reported under other non-financial assets.

 In some cases, METRO acts as an agent for the delivery of goods or the provision of services.
 In these cases, METRO recognises the expected fee or commission as revenue.